ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/ast.md

 ## Abstract Syntax Tree (AST)

 AST comes into picture when we want to go from the string representation of our program like `"-1"` or `"1 + 2"` to something more manageable and easier to work with.
-Since our program is not a random string (the grammar is for), we can use the structure within the expressions like `"-1"` and `"1 + 2"` to our own advantage and come up with a *new representation* like a [tree](https://en.wikipedia.org/wiki/Tree_structure)
+Since our program is not a random string (the grammar is for), we can use the structure within the expressions `"-1"` and `"1 + 2"` to our own advantage and come up with a *new representation* like a [tree](https://en.wikipedia.org/wiki/Tree_structure)

 <p align="center">
   </br>